Housing Accommodations

 No. The Goldman Center works collaboratively with Housing to determine the specifications of the environment needed for equitable access, but does NOT assign specific dorm buildings or specific room requests.

 The Goldman Center will not assign a new dorm building as an accommodation.
-For room/dorm changes, see Housing's Room Change process.
+For room/dorm changes, see HRL's Room Change process.

 Tulane University has a host of on-campus study spaces across campus to support your learning needs outside of the classroom.
 As such, the University does not approve distraction reduced housing, nor is this a singular reason for being approved for off-campus living.